Tokyo, Japan - February 4, 2020

-The CDP is a highly-respected non-profit organization whose annual environmental disclosure and scoring process is widely recognized as the gold standard of corporate environmental transparency.
-In 2019, 525+ investors with over US$96 trillion in assets and 125 major purchasers with US$3.6 trillion in procurement spending requested companies to disclose data on environmental impacts, risks and opportunities through CDP's platform, and over 8,400 responded.
+The CDP is a highly-respected non-profit organisation whose annual environmental disclosure and scoring process is widely recognised as the gold standard of corporate environmental transparency.
+In 2019, 525+ investors with over US$96 trillion in assets and 125 major purchasers with US$3.6 trillion in procurement spending requested companies to disclose data on environmental impacts, risks and opportunities through CDP’s platform, and over 8,400 responded.

 The CDP employs a detailed and independent methodology to assess and rank companies from A to D- based on the comprehensiveness of their disclosure, their awareness and management of environmental risks, and their demonstration of best practices associated with environmental leadership, such as setting ambitious and meaningful targets.
 Companies that do not disclose information or provide insufficient information receive an F.

 For the CDP leader board, over 4,800 companies were assessed and given a Supplier Engagement Rating based on answers to selected questions about scope 3 emissions and the reduction of environmental risk in supply chains in a 2019 climate change questionnaire.
 Yokogawa is one of almost 160 companies on the leader board this year.